RyotaBannai/ryotabannai.github.io/README.md

-# THis is personal blogging website on Github
+# THis is a personal blogging website on Github
 ### Created based on JelyII Now
 ---
 ##### Author : Ryota Bannai